lzwjava/blog-source/resume.md

 ### Freelancer, 2023.07 - Present

 * Carefully analyzed and reimplemented some core parts around 30 example projects about machine learning, from PyTorch, TensorFlow tutorials, Coursera online courses or other open-source projects.
 Got one course completion certificates from Coursera about Machine Learning Specialization.
-* Prepared for the exams to obtain the associate degree, like the subjects advanced mathematics, computer organization, linear algebra, etc.
+* Prepare for exams related to obtaining an associate degree, with a focus on subjects such as advanced mathematics, computer organization, and linear algebra, ect.
 * Listened a lot of Japanese songs and watched a lot of Japanese TikTok videos to learn the language.

 ### Shenzhen Farben Information Technology Co., Full Stack Engineer, 2022.11 - 2023.07